Refurbished Medical Devices Market Size and Share

 North America generated 40.02% of global revenue in 2024 as reimbursement pressures, large installed bases, and Section 179 deductions aligned to favor second-life equipment.
 Many hospital chains run centralized asset-management dashboards that benchmark refurbishment against new-buy scenarios, which helps justify upgrades that meet cyber-security guidelines.
 Canadian provincial health networks similarly analyze lifecycle costs, and their preference for proven OEM recertification maintains steady demand for high-end scanners and ventilators.

-Asia-Pacific is the fastest-growing region, with the refurbished medical equipment market size projected to expand at 11.38% CAGR from 2025 to 2030.
+Asia-Pacific is the fastest-growing region, with the refurbished medical devices market size projected to expand at 11.38% CAGR from 2025 to 2030.
 China and India anchor volume, but secondary hubs such as Vietnam and Indonesia illustrate the ripple effect as private insurance enrollment expands.
 The region's regulatory landscape is evolving, with countries like Malaysia developing specific guidelines for refurbishment through their Medical Device Authority[3]Ann Merin Pinheiro, “Regulatory Landscape, Risks, and Solutions for Refurbished Medical Devices,” Expert Review of Medical Devices, tandfonline.com, creating more structured pathways to market.
 Regional refurbishment centers in South Korea and Singapore shorten shipping times and simplify customs clearance, while newly issued guidelines from local regulators clarify intake inspections and labeling rules.
 The resulting predictability reassures private investors who run imaging chains or day-surgery clinics.

 Europe retains a pivotal position, advancing at 9.68% CAGR.
 Environmental procurement directives and the Medical Device Regulation create both headwinds and tailwinds.
 Compliance costs rise, yet public hospitals now score tender bids partly on carbon footprint, a metric that naturally elevates refurbished options.
 Germany, France, and the United Kingdom lead volume, whereas Eastern European markets show the fastest percentage increases because structural funds earmark money for diagnostic build-outs.
 Regional innovators also pilot cloud-linked refurbishment documentation, which can feed directly into electronic equipment passports under EU policy.